YinkaiXiong/YinkaiXiong-cs-665-class-project/README.md

 For each assignment, please answer the following:

-- Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.
+Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.
+- This implement has high level of flexibility.
+When there is new type of legacy system that uses another type of file system or database, only need to create corresponding classes.
+And delete one type of concrete file system or database would not affect others.

-- Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.
+Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.
+- This implementation is easy to understand.
+The only hard thing is to understand the bridge pattern.

-- Describe how you have avoided duplicated code and why it is important.
+Describe how you have avoided duplicated code and why it is important.
+- Not much about reduce duplicated code.
+Since each concrete database/file system need to override the method for different operations.

-- If applicable, mention any design patterns you have used and explain why they were chosen.
+If applicable, mention any design patterns you have used and explain why they were chosen.
+- I used Adapter pattern and Bridge pattern.
+The purpose of adapter pattern is to allow new system to access legacy system.
+The purpose of bridge pattern is to decrease the amount of concrete object.(Like legacySystem1..2..3)

 # Maven Commands